 Then, in 2010, Steve had a terribly bad accident on Mount Temple in the Canadian Rockies.
 He was lucky to even survive, and suffers from his injuries to this day.
 The next winter, while I was in Norway with one of my World Cup skiers at some races, I got a call from Steve, who was struggling just to regain his health.
 His first book, Beyond the Mountain (link), had been well received, and he had finished touring around, giving slideshows, and talking to people about the book.
 He told me on the phone that the question he got most often was, “what did you do to train for these climbs?”
 And because there just wasn’t an easy answer to that question, Steve had developed a stock answer of “I could tell you, but I’d have to write a book to do it.”

 That moment was sort of like someone switching on a light bulb for both of us.
 We decided then and there to just go ahead and try to write some of this stuff down.
 The timing made a lot of sense for Steve, since he had such a long road to physical recovery ahead of him, and needed a project to occupy his time and energy.
 It was a good time for me because I was seeing some significant success with several of my skiers and using some of the principles I had developed working with Steve.
-So, some dots were getting connected.
+Some dots were getting connected.
 Having never written a book before, and with very little understanding of the scope of this project, I happily agreed.
 I got started writing on what would become Training for the New Alpinism before I even left Norway.

-At the time, of course, we had no idea how well received and influential that book would become.
+At the time we had no idea how well received and influential that book would become.
 We didn’t even know what it might look like!
 Personally, I had envisioned something like a 100 page pamphlet that we’d give to a few friends and acquaintances.
 I told Steve we’d be lucky to sell a thousand copies.
 Our aspirations for the book from the start were really just to share what we had learned through our experiment with Steve.
 We knew we had a successful system for training for alpine climbing that could be replicated by another motivated climber, so it was natural for us to want to share what we had discovered.

-Of course, I vastly underestimated this project on all levels.
+I vastly underestimated this project on all levels.
 On the one hand, I was slightly overwhelmed by the scope of the work involved after it became clear what we had undertaken.
 On the other, the payoff was much larger than I could have ever imagined.
 Not in terms of dollars, but in terms of the enormous amount of interest that poured out from both climbers, and other athletes in a wide range of both conventional and nonconventional sports all over the world.
 By now, the book has sold over 50,000 copies—exponentially exceeding even the wildest guess I would have volunteered at the time we began the project.

 Shortly after the book went on sale we started to get feedback from other mountain athletes who understood that the principles we were getting at in the book were really just generalized techniques that could be applied to participants of basically any sport where endurance is a factor.
 Which is, actually, exactly what we want people to take away from this.
 It’s not like Steve and I came up with something new, ours are time-tested principles that are understood and practiced in every other mainstream sport.